crosstheages/public-data/patch-notes.md

   - Fixed an issue slowing down the servers between 00:00 and 08:00 UTC.
   - Fixed various crash and disconnect loops.

-Notes
+### Notes

-Here is some guidance about CTA x Magic Link and the use cases in our game :
+Here is some guidance about CTA x Magic Link and the use cases in our game:

 - I want to **mint / craft / bridge / open NFT**:
   - You need to initialize your Magic Link wallet.